aiplanethub/genai-stack/README.md

     ````

 ## Documentation
-Documentation and better usage of the tool can be found in the [./docs/components](https://github.com/aiplanethub/llmstack/tree/main/docs/components) folder of this repo
+Documentation and better usage of the tool can be found in the [./docs/components](https://github.com/aiplanethub/llmstack/tree/main/docs/components) folder of this repo.

+### Examples
+Some examples on how it can be used can be found in the [./examples](https://github.com/aiplanethub/llmstack/tree/main/examples) folder of this repo.